Red-Atagi/fitpet/README.md

 3. Run `python manage.py makemigrations` in the terminal.
 4. Run `python manage.py migrate` in the terminal.

+*If you have trouble migrating try the command* `python manage.py makemigrations app`

 ### How to Run the Code
 1. Navigate into the `fitpet` directory.
 You are in the right directory if there is a file `manage.py` (among others) in the directory.
 2. Run `python manage.py runserver` in the terminal.